davek-k/Fonts/README.md

 # Fonts/typefaces
 ___
-The difference between font and typeface is well described on [http://www.typogui.de](http://www.typogui.de/#fontsvstypefaces).
+The difference between font and typeface is well described on **[typogui.de](http://www.typogui.de/#fontsvstypefaces)**.

-Also this website is great at all where you can learn really cool things about Typography.
+**Also this website is great at all where you can learn really cool things about Typography.**
 I wanted to also order a book there but unfortunately it's currently unavailable.

 So I was recently making my own website and I came up with a problem: **_what font should I use?_**
 So I started doing some research, try-testing and found some good typefaces.